Table of Contents

 - Example applications from process engineering, chemistry and polymer dynamics

 - Parallelization and High-Performance Computing for Particle Systems on Current Hardware Architectures

-- Domain decomposition
+- Domain and force decomposition

 - Parallelization for linked-cells and Verlet lists